 To deploy your services, you need to describe how they should run.
 Service Fabric supports three different deployment models:

 The native application model provides your applications with full low-level access to Service Fabric.
 Applications and services are defined as registered types in XML manifest files.

 The native model supports the Reliable Services and Reliable Actors frameworks, which provides access to the Service Fabric runtime APIs and cluster management APIs in C# and Java.
 The native model also supports arbitrary containers and executables.
-The native model is not supported in the Service Fabric Mesh environment.

 Reliable Services: An API to build stateless and stateful services.
 Stateful services store their state in Reliable Collections, such as a dictionary or a queue.
 You can also plug in various communication stacks, such as Web API and Windows Communication Foundation (WCF).